cdot/HSAC/README.md

 ## Sensor package

-The sensor package is designed to run on a Raspberry Pi that manages a number of electronic sensors on the compressor.
+The sensor package is designed to run on a Raspberry Pi that interfaces to a number of electronic sensors on the compressor.

 See [Sensor package](sensors/README.md) for more information.
 The sensors package